-Null hypothesis.
+Null hypothesis (H_0).
 The hypothesis being tested.
 [Contrary to intuition, the null hypothesis is often a research hypothesis that the analyst would prefer to reject in favor of the alternative hypothesis.
 The null hypothesis can never be proved true.
 It can, however, be shown, with specified risks of error, to be untrue.
 If it is not disproved (i.e., not rejected), one usually acts on the assumption that there is no reason to doubt that it is true.]

-Alternative hypothesis.
-The hypothesis which one accepts when the null hypothesis is disproved (i.e., rejected).
+Alternative hypothesis (H_a).
+The hypothesis to be accepted if the null hypothesis is disproved (i.e., rejected).